Prepare to apply

 Organization primary address (Question 7)

 State the primary address of your organization.
 The primary address is usually the head or main office.
-The full mailing address including city, province and postal code are required.
+The full address is required including city, province and postal code.
+You cannot include a PO Box, this information, if applicable, can be included in the next question.

 Mailing address (is it the same as the organization primary address?)
 (Question 8)